Accessibility Statement for Exploring languages and cultures (L161)

 You will be required to work with other students.
 This includes looking at, and commenting on, others’ work; reflecting on others’ comments on your work; and/or working together with fellow learners on a project/task.

 Diagrams and other visual content

 The study materials contain some photographs.
-Regarding these is an important part of the study of this module.
 Figure descriptions are provided for most figures when relevant to the learning material.

 You may be required to search for, and make use of, third-party material online.
 Alternatives for required/assessed research material can be provided to enable you to meet the learning outcomes of the module.

 This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.

 All University modules are structured according to a set timetable and you will need time management skills to keep your studies on track.
 You will be supported in developing these skills.